Skip to Content

 • Example: weekdays 09:00–18:00, every 2 hours → up to 4–5 runs per day.

-• Your account timezone is applied automatically.
+• Your account timezone is applied automatically (shown on the band as Asia/Seoul, etc.).

 2. Save.
 The new schedule appears in the list with the next scheduled run time.
 This schedule has no fixed instruction — at each run time the agent decides on its own what to do.
 If you want the same instruction to run every time, ask the agent in chat to set up a recurring run instead.